MariaEnikele/LITA-Capstone-project/README.md

 # LITA-Capstone-project

+### Project Title:Sales Peformance Analysis

+### Project Oveview
-###Project Title:Tasked with analyzing the sales performance of a retail store, explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-The goal is to produce an interactive Power BI dashboard that highlights these findings.
+This data is to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.

+### Data Sources
+The primary source of data used is LITA Capstone Dataset and this is a dataset downloaded from the Canvas LMS platform.

+### Tools Used
+- Microsoft Excel for data cleaning,Analysis and Visualization
+- SQL-Structured Query Language for querying of data
+- Power BI for data analysis and visualization
+- Github for Porfolio Building